AlexandruTabacaru/ns-3-dev-git-rp/experiments/multiprocess/README.md

 - wifiQueueSize = "8000p" _(Default WifiMacQueue size in l4s-wifi.cc is 5000 packets, but can be changed here)_
 - maxAmsduSize = 0 _(If maxAmsduSize is zero, it will disable A-MSDU.
 If non-zero, it will try to form A-MSDUs (BE access category) up to the number of bytes specified)_

-> The following three variables are related; if the first is disabled,
+> The following two variables are related; if the first is disabled,
-> the second two will have no effect
+> the second will have no effect

 - flowControl = 1
-- limit = 100000
 - scale = 1
 >
 - rtsCtsThreshold = 0  _(Set rtsCtsThreshold to a low value such as 1000 (bytes) to enable RTS/CTS.
 Zero disables the explicit setting of the WifiRemoteStationManager attribute)_